dimajix/flowman/docs/spec/target/drop.md

   Optional descriptive text of the build target

 * `relation` **(mandatory)** *(type: string)*:
-Specifies the name of the relation to write to
+Specifies the name of the relation to drop, or alternatively directly embeds the relation.

 ## Description